Insurance reimbursement

 You may call the number on the back of your insurance card or use your member portal.
 You can say:

 “I am considering seeing an out-of-network psychiatrist via telehealth.
-Can you help me estimate my reimbursement for outpatient psychiatric evaluation and medication management?”
+Can you help me estimate my benefits for outpatient psychiatric evaluation and follow-up psychiatric treatment?”

 You may wish to ask:

-- Is reimbursement based on billed charges or on the plan’s allowed amount?
+• Is payment based on billed charges or on the plan’s allowed amount?

-- How do I submit a superbill for out-of-network reimbursement?
+• How do I submit a superbill for out-of-network payment?

 Claim submission

-Patients are responsible for checking their benefits and deciding whether to submit for possible reimbursement.
+Patients are responsible for checking their benefits and deciding whether to submit for possible insurance payment.

-This page provides general information only and should not be understood as a guarantee of coverage or reimbursement.
+This page provides general information only and should not be understood as a guarantee of coverage or payment.

 Fees and policies